maxboro/alarm/README.md

 # Desctiption
-Detecting people in close proximity.
+Detect people in close proximity and trigger the alarm

 # How to run